p0dalirius/Awesome-RCE-techniques/Content-Management-Systems-(CMS)/SweetRice/techniques/Upload-a-plugin/README.md

 ### Accessing the dashboard

-Connect with a user with administrative rights on the Wordpress at [http://TARGET/as/](http://TARGET/as).
+Connect with a user with administrative rights on the SweetRice at [http://TARGET/as/](http://TARGET/as).

 ![](./imgs/dashboard.png)